Prediabetes (borderline diabetes) explained as simply as possible…

 Macrovascular disease affects the larger blood vessels in our body that supply blood to the heart, brain, and legs.
 Macrovascular complications include:

-- Coronary artery disease leads to a heart attack.
+- Coronary artery disease can lead to a heart attack.

-- Cerebrovascular disease which can lead to a stroke
+- A cerebrovascular disease that can lead to a stroke

-Peripheral artery disease leads to pain deep in the leg muscles (calves, thigh, or buttocks) during activity and amputations.
+Peripheral artery disease leads to pain deep in the leg muscles (calves, thigh, or buttocks pain during activity) and amputations.

 Microvascular complications – Problems with small blood vessels